ReitererLukas/Snake/README.md

 # Snake
-The aim is to program a Snake AI.
+The aim is to program a Snake AI.\n
 Current State: AI is bugy you can play it for yourself

 Controls: